 Go Scuba Diving

-I’m not a big fan of scuba diving, but there is some places that can organise day trips further out off the coast.
+I’m not a big fan of scuba diving, but there are some places that can organize day trips further out off the coast.
 I can’t talk too much about this, unfortunately.

 Where To Stay

 Beach camping is certainly something different.
 There are three campsites offering tents on a limited basis for you to use.
 Alternatively, you can bring your own tent and expect to pay 5 – 15 RM/day for the site.

 Longsha Campsite is the most popular campsite on the island, but honestly, it was cramped and didn’t look comfortable with tents nearly touching each other.
 We took a walk south to Captain Longhouse and really liked this place.
 The longhouse is a traditional form of housing in Malaysia built on stilts with a room of bunks and private rooms.
 Below, the longhouse was a place wherever you could pop your tent.
 We paid 15 RM/night total.
 There is a pricing list, but it’s informal so if you stay longer than a few nights, ask for a discounted rate.